-An obvious explanation is that cued-recall and recognition tests rely on different processes at retrieval.
-For example, to successfully complete a cued-recall test, participants must recollect the correct target item from memory based on the provided cue.
-Thus, because this test type is recollection based, participants must rely on specific cues or characteristics of the stimuli to successfully retrieve them.
-Therefore, additional encoding of cue-target associations afforded by JOLs may be particularly effective at improving recollection processes between the cue and target, benefiting pairs already containing pre-existing relations (i.e., forward pairs and mediated paired associates).
-Thus, JOLs improve memory for related but not unrelated pairs when memory is assessed via cued-recall testing.
-However, recognition testing benefits from familiarity-based cues rather than intrinsic cues such as relatedness, which are more beneficial for recollection (Koriat & Goldsmith, 1996; Yonelinas, 2002).
-Because JOLs produce positive reactivity on all pair types when recognition testing is used, it is likely that JOLs enhance familiarity for studied all studies items, regardless of relatedness.
-Our findings in Experiments 2 and 3 support this notion, as in addition to improving hits for studied items, false alarms for distractors were reduced for JOL participants.
-Thus, unrelated pairs demonstrate a memorial benefit, but only when on tests that are more sensitive to familiarity-based retrieval processes.
+An obvious explanation is that cued-recall and recognition tests encourage different processes at retrieval.
+For example, because cued-recall testing is recollection based, participants are more likely to rely on specific cues or characteristics of the stimuli to successfully retrieve them.
+Because JOLs encourage the processing of cue-target association, memory benefits are less likely to occur on pairs lacking cue-target relations when testing occurs via cued-recall.
+However, making JOLs also assists in the creation of familiarity-based cues.
+Because unrelated pairs lack intrinsic relatedness cues, increased familiarity may be especially important for aiding memory of this pair type, particularly when using recognition testing, as this test type is particularly sensitive to item familiarity (see Koriat & Goldsmith, 1996; Yonelinas, 2002).
+Our findings in Experiments 2 and 3 support this notion, as in addition to improving hits for unrelated pairs, JOLs also reduced false alarm rates, suggesting that participants in the JOL group could more readily discriminate between presented and non-presented items.
+However, given that familiarity cues also influence cued-recall, more work will be needed to fully explore the degree to which relatedness and familiarity cues are separately strengthened by JOLs.

 Taken together, differences in reactivity patterns between cued-recall and recognition testing provide further evidence that JOL reactivity effects are strongly contingent upon test type.
-For example, when participants study related cue-target pairs, providing JOLs strengthens cue-target associations as well as other salient information which can affect later memory, including perceived relatedness.
+For example, when participants study related cue-target pairs, providing JOLs strengthens cue-target associations along with other salient information which can affect later memory, including perceived relatedness.
 Importantly, other cues such as familiarity are simultaneously strengthened across all pair types.
-Thus, in addition to strengthened cue-target associations via relational encoding, traditional cue-strengthening likely also occurs.
-However, whether strengthened cue-target associations or strengthened intrinsic cues ultimately influence memory is dictated by the type of test being used, with recollection-based tests relying heavily on associations and recognition-based tests relying primarily on familiarity.
-Thus, while familiarity cues are strengthened for all pair types, unrelated pairs are only benefited via recognition testing in which this cue is beneficial.
+Thus, in addition to strengthening cue-target associations via relational encoding, traditional cue-strengthening likely also occurs.
+However, whether strengthened cue-target associations or strengthened intrinsic cues ultimately influence memory is dictated by the type of test being used, with recollection-based tests relying more on associations and recognition-based tests placing greater emphasis on familiarity.
+Thus, while familiarity cues are likely strengthened for all pair types, unrelated pairs only show a memorial benefit from familiarity cues when recognition testing is used.